SimonMaracine/checkers-engine/tests/results/commentary.md

 ## 15.0 black vs 16.0 white | match--Dec-14--14-24-16--2024.json

 Engine 16.0 won the match.
-I expected the aspiration windows to have a bigger benefit though.
+I expected the aspiration windows to have a bigger impact though.

 ## 16.0 black vs 17.0 white | match--Dec-17--15-23-20--2024.json